Vergeful/Fictional-Character-REST-API/README.md

 Possible features to add later on:
 1. When getting all characters users can sort them by:
     1. alphabetically by name
-    2. by type
+    2. Type
-    3. by medium
+    3. Medium
-    4. by quality
+    4. Quality